-Well, I’ve been there as well – this fairly trivial question does not have easy answers.
+Well, I’ve been there as well – this relatively trivial question does not have easy answers.
 With that said, I have a few tips and some wisdom to share with you today.

-If you want to develop your chest and triceps through push-ups, then you should progress by adding weight.
+You should progress by adding weight if you want to develop your chest and triceps through push-ups.
 Below, we will have a look at a few ways to add weight to push-ups.
-Since not every method is equal, I’ll talk about their pros and cons in detail too.
+Since not every method is equal, I’ll also discuss their pros and cons in detail.

 Best Way To Do Weighted Push Ups - Using A Dip Belt

-First up, I’d like to introduce you to arguably the best way of adding weight to your push-ups – using a dip belt.
+First, I’d like to introduce you to arguably the best way to add weight to your push-ups: a dip belt.